-Bryan says that at Next Step Test Prep, they're a fan of not having a whole lot of jargon or the seventeen-step method for analyzing the question.
+Bryan says that at Blueprint MCAT (formerly Next Step Test Prep), they’re a fan of not having a whole lot of jargon or the seventeen-step method for analyzing the question.
 The notion is all of your attention and all your focus in mental energy should be on the actual content of the question itself.
-So they don't have a method for answering the questions.
+So, they don’t have a method for answering the questions.
 But what they have is a mental rhythm that you go through whenever answering basically any MCAT question.

 [02:22] Read and Rephrase

 Of course, the first thing to do is read the question.
 This is a logical thing to discuss considering a lot of students are taught that they should read the answers first.
 Then go to the question so you know what you’re looking for.
 These are tips for the exams we take in junior high and high school.
 But they’re so different from the MCAT.
 You want to get rid of all those bad habits.

 After reading the question, take a breath.
 Pause for just a moment.
 Ask yourself the question of what are they really asking here.
 Or what are you doing with this question?
 The rhythm most people have thoughtlessly is they read the question.
 They start plowing through the answer choices and go right back to the passage.
 But they don’t just ask themselves what’s asked of them to do.
 What was the question itself?

 After working with hundreds of tutoring students, Bryan can’t tell you how many tens of thousands of times over his career to watch the student flail around the question.
 The got themselves so twisted up in the answer choices.
 They’re so twisted up in the passage that they completely lost sight of what they’re doing.
 So you need to read and rephrase.
 In your own words, what are you doing here?